Home buyer concession scheme (from 1 July 2019)

 How to claim?

-If you are eligible to claim the Home Buyer Concession Scheme with reference to the family violence provisions you will need to insert the concession code FVC24 on the Buyer Verification Declaration before you register the title transfer with Access Canberra.
-Or concession code FV24D if you are seeking to defer your duty.
+If you are eligible to claim the HBC with reference to the family violence provisions, you will need to declare concession code FVC24 on the Buyer Verification Declaration.
+If you are seeking to defer your duty you should declare concession code FV24D.
+This should be done before you register the title transfer with Access Canberra.

 Questionnaire